Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Jiufen

 Only have one extra day in Taipei?
-Set your sights on Jiufen, one of the most popular side trips from Taipei.
-Jiufen is an old mountainous gold mining town in Northern Taiwan turned tourism tour-de-force.
+Set your sights on Jiufen.
+Located an hour from the city, Jiufen is an old mountainous gold mining town in Northern Taiwan turned tourism tour-de-force.
 The town has ancient roots in the early Qing Dynasty, but it wasn’t until the Japanese rolled in to profit from newly-discovered gold that the town really powered forward.

 To get into the town centre, the easiest approach is via Jiufen Old Street (Jishan Street).
 You’ll find the entrance next to the 7-11 on the main highway to Keelung.